material-components/material-components-ios/components/Buttons/README.md

 ### Typical use

-`MDCButton` is designed to be a drop-in replacement for UIButton, but with more options for customizing the button's style and behavior.
+`MDCButton` is a subclass of UIButton, but with more options for customizing the button's style and behavior.
+To initialize an MDCButton, you must alloc/init an instance directly instead of using `buttonWithType:`, which has been marked unavailable.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift